thorin-schiffer/django-plpy/README.md

 you haven't migrated
 - python versions is a mess in debian, use pyenv in docker images for plpython?
+- environment / interpreter context persistence and database restart
+- start database functions with plpy_ prefix to be sure they are not executed locally

 ## Installation for development